 -rpath and relative path to the .so file.

 Third option is to provide a boot script,

 which will set

 Program development - general advise

-The most convenient way to make programs with Adaptive Vision Library Lite for Linux is to develop vision algorithm using Adaptive Vision Studio on Windows and then generating C++ code.
+The most convenient way to make programs with Aurora Vision Library Lite for Linux is to develop vision algorithm using Aurora Vision Studio on Windows and then generating C++ code.
 This code can be further changed or interfaced with rest of the system and tested on Windows.
 Then, cross-compiler can be used to prepare Linux build, which will be provided to target machine.
 It is easy to organize work this way, because: